yayausa/ProgrammingAssignment3/README.md

 The output file will be created in this folder as well.
 It will be named "tidy-mean-output.txt"

 ## How to read outcome data into R?
-To read the data into R please you can use the following code.
+To read the data into R you can use the following code.
 The data will then be read into the "check_data" variable.
 The View command will then provide a spreadsheet like version of the data table.
 If you use a diffrenent folder than the UCI HAR Dataset, please change the file path accordingly.